Dreaming of a cow: abundance that waits with patience

 She lets you milk her.
 The milk comes warm, generous, real.
 Or you see a river of milk.
 Or a full pitcher on the table.
 Abundance that asks for nothing in return.

 A dream in which a cow gives milk freely almost always touches the theme of abundance — real or potential.
 Your unconscious says: the nourishing resource exists.
 It may be material.
 Or emotional — someone’s love, someone’s support.
 Or internal — your own capacities and strength.
+Carried by human arms instead of animal milk, the same nourishing flow becomes the dream where mother cares — and you feel warm and calm, and the body is held rather than fed.

 Ask yourself: “Where in my life right now is there abundance — quiet, perhaps unnoticed?
 And am I receiving it with gratitude, or walking past it without seeing?”